andreapaiola/P2P-CDN/README.md

 wss://tracker.openwebtorrent.com
 wss://tracker.fastcast.nz

-You can setup you're private tracker with [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker) or what you prefer.
+You can setup a private tracker with [bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker) or what you prefer.